SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine Communications VSI6800+.md

 On this page, you can access the web interface of the Imagine Communications frame.

-Notethat the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.
+Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.

 ## Notes

-A **serial**driver with **smart-serial** connection requires a connection to a real device.
+A **serial** driver with **smart-serial** connection requires a connection to a real device.
 If there is a change on the device, then a response will be pushed to the DMA even though no poll request is sent.